Specific Objectives

 Scale Diagram

-When during using scale, one should be careful in choosing the right scale, so that the drawing fits on the paper without much details being left.
+When using scale, one should be careful in choosing the right scale so that the drawing fits on the paper without much detail being left out.

 Bearing and Distances